skaluzka/makbet/README.rst

 --------------------------------------

-Please be aware that **makbet** is still in heavy development phase (no major release has been done so far).
+Please be aware that **makbet** is still in heavy development phase (no major release has been published so far).

 There are a couple of quite nice improvements already proposed for **makbet**, see the details `here <https://github.com/skaluzka/makbet/issues>`_.
 Therefore